lagotto/lagotto/README.md

 1. Install Vagrant: https://www.vagrantup.com/downloads.html
 1. Install Virtualbox: https://www.virtualbox.org/wiki/Downloads
 2. Clone this repository `git clone git@github.com:articlemetrics/lagotto.git`
-3. Cd into it and run `vagrant up`
+3. Cd into it
+4. Copy the file `.env.example` to `.env` and make any changes to the configuration as needed
+5. Run `vagrant up`

-Once the setup is complete (it might take up to 20 minutes), you'll be able to open up a browser and navigate to [http://10.2.2.4](http://10.2.2.4), and you should see this screen:
+Once the setup is complete (it might take up to 15 minutes), you'll be able to open up a browser and navigate to [http://10.2.2.4](http://10.2.2.4), and you should see this screen:

 ![Lagotto screenshot](https://github.com/articlemetrics/lagotto/blob/master/public/images/start.png)